• Courses

 Important: Some weird things.
 A delay?

-The weird things started when sometimes the same experiment (repeated several times) ended up with different results, thus trying to dig deeper was indeed very frustrating.
-Eventually, I concluded that there is some delay between editing/changing the filter and what you see in the DebugView.
+The weird things started when, sometimes, the same experiment (repeated several times) yielded different results.
+Thus, trying to dig deeper was indeed very frustrating.
+Eventually, I concluded there is some delay between editing/changing the filter and what you see in the DebugView.

-For example, even 10 minutes after I deactivated the internal traffic filter, I still could not see my events in the DebugView (until I changed my IP address).
+For example, even 10 minutes after deactivating the internal traffic filter, I still could not see my events in the DebugView (until I changed my IP address).

-So, this blog post is a result of various experiments, and I hope I did that right.
+So, this blog post results from various experiments, and I hope I did that right.
 If you notice anything incorrect, please let me know.

 The limitation of the Internal Traffic Filter in GA4